Product formula for p-adic epsilon factors: Stationary Phase

-\begin{thm}[Regular stationary phase] Let $\ms{M}$ be a holonomic $F$-$\DdagQ{\ms{P}}(\infty)$-module whose {\em slope at infinity is less than or equal to $1$}.
-Let $S$ be the set of singular points of $\ms{M}$ in $\ms{A}$.
+\begin{thm}[Regular stationary phase] Let $\ms{M}$ be a holonomic $F$-$\DdagQ{\Pone}(\infty)$-module whose {\em differential slopes at infinity are less than or equal to $1$}.
+Let $S$ be the set of singular points of $\ms{M}$ in $\Aone$.
 Then the canonical homomorphism

 is an isomorphism. \end{thm} \begin{proof} First of all, we will reduce to the case where $S$ consists of rational points.
-There exists an unramified Galois extension $L$ of $K$ such that $S$ consists of $k_L$-rational points where $k_L$ denotes the residue field of $L$ as usual.
+There exists an unramified Galois extension $E$ of $K$ such that $S$ consists of $k_E$-rational points where $k_E$ denotes the residue field of $E$ as usual.
 Note that

-where the direct sum in the second isomorphism runs over the set of closed points of $\widehat{\mb{A}}^1_{R_L}$ which map to $s$.
+where the direct sum in the second isomorphism runs over the set of closed points of $\widehat{\mb{A}}^1_{R_E}$ which map to $s$.
 Indeed, the first isomorphism follows since the cohomological operators used in the definition of geometric Fourier transform are compatible with base change.
 The second isomorphism follows from Lemma \ref{locFourrel} and \ref{nongeometpt}.
-Since the left hand sides of these two isomorphisms have the action of $G:=\mr{Gal}(L/K)$, we define a $G$-action on the right hands sides by transport of structure.
-Note that the $G$-invariant parts are isomorphic to $\widehat{\ms{M}}~|_{\eta_{\infty'}}$ and $\ms{F}^{(s,\infty')}(\ms{M})$ respectively.
+Since the left hand sides of these two isomorphisms have the action of $G:=\mr{Gal}(E/K)$, we define a $G$-action on the right hands sides by transport of structure.
+Note that the $G$-invariant parts are isomorphic to $\nF{\ms{M}}|_{\eta_{\infty'}}$ and $\ms{F}^{(s,\infty')}(\ms{M})$ respectively.
 By definition, the following diagram is commutative

-where $\tau'_L$ denotes $\tau'$ over $L$.
-Thus, if the theorem holds for $\ms{M}\otimes_KL$, then it also holds for $\ms{M}$ by taking $G$-invariant parts, and the claim follows.
+where $\tau'_E$ denotes $\tau'$ over $E$.
+Thus, if the theorem holds for $\ms{M}\otimes_K E$, then it also holds for $\ms{M}$ by taking $G$-invariant parts, and the claim follows.
 From now on, we assume that $S$ consists of rational points.